Parliament Acts 1911 and 1949: Provisions

-The Act abolished any power of the House of Lords to veto any public Bill introduced in the House of Commons other than a bill containing any provision to extend the maximum duration of Parliament beyond five years or a Bill for confirming a provisional order.
+The act abolished any power of the House of Lords to veto any public bill introduced in the House of Commons other than a bill containing any provision to extend the maximum duration of Parliament beyond five years or a bill for confirming a provisional order.
 The Act does not affect Bills introduced in the House of Lords, private bills, or delegated legislation.

-The effect of the Act is that the House of Lords can delay those bills that it could formerly veto.
+The effect of the act is that the House of Lords can delay those bills that it could formerly veto.
 If they have been sent up to the House of Lords at least one month before the end of the session, money bills can be delayed for up to one month after being sent up, and other bills can be delayed for up to one year after being sent up.
 The period for which bills other than money bills could be delayed was originally two years.
 The Speaker was given the power to certify which bills are classified as money bills.

+At the request of prominent Cabinet member Sir Edward Grey, the preamble included the words: